 To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Thorneside has a very limited bushfire risk, with only one small section of private property the backs onto the Thorneside Mobile Home Park being identified as having a moderate bushfire risk.
-Thorneside boarders Brisbane City along Tingalpa Creek and the land adjacent is identified as having a moderate bushfire risk.
+Thorneside has a very limited bushfire risk, with land surrounding the Sewage Treatment Plant being identified has having medium to high bushfire risk.
+Thorneside boarders Brisbane City along Tingalpa Creek and the land adjacent to this suburb, in Brisbane City, is identified as having a moderate to high bushfire risk.

 Properties adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
 During a wildfire, embers can travel up to 3 km in front of a fire line which means residents need to be vigilant and be prepared.
 For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website to create your Bushfire Survival Plan – PREPARE.ACT.SURVIVE.

 Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire in the area.
 These strategies include hazard reduction burning (back burns), fire breaks and weed management.
 Redland City Council works with its Local Disaster Management Group partners to undertake fire mitigation activities around the city.

 Thorneside is located at the mouth of the Tingalpa Creek, one of Redland City’s largest watercourses.
 Current mapping shows that Tingalpa Creek would be the primary source of flooding in Thorneside, from tidal inundation caused by a storm tide event.